ykmuw/automl/README.md

 ![explainable ai](images/explainable_ai.png)

 # Algorithms
-Here are some ML model diagram and algorithms are explained in code sample in AutoML.
+Here are some ML model diagrams and algorithms, and sharing the algorithm code sample used in AutoML.
 <p align="center">
   <img src="images/automl_random_forest.jpg">
 </p>